scfmod/FS22_TerraFarm/README.md

 ## Credits

-Huge thanks to PeteyJ for creating the PSV2 Surveyor shiped with this mod.
+Huge thanks to PeteyJ for creating the PSV2 Surveyor shipped with this mod.

 Also a big thanks to the fellow modders from **Jeremy Brown Modeling and Simulation** and **WZL Modding** discord servers for all the testing and feedback.